sebastianbergmann/phpunit/README.markdown

 * Added the `verbose` attribute to the `<phpunit>` element of the XML configuration file.
 * Added a ticket listener that interacts with the GitHub issue API.
 * Added a ticket listener that interacts with the GoogleCode issue API.
+* The paths in the XML configuration file can now be relative to the directory that contains the XML configuration file.
 * The `@author` annotation is now an alias for `@group` allowing to filter tests based on their authors.
 * The `--log-metrics` and `--log-pmd` switches have been removed.
 Their functionality has been or will be merged into [PHP_Depend](http://pdepend.org/) and [PHPMD](http://phpmd.org/).
 Details can be found [here](http://sebastian-bergmann.de/archives/744-On-PHPUnit-and-Software-Metrics.html).
 * The `--ansi` switch has been removed, please use `--colors` instead.